Quick answer

 Flat rate pricing locks in a fixed price before the job starts.
 Hourly billing charges the customer for every hour you work.
 Most new contractors default to hourly because it feels safe.
-Most experienced contractors switch to flat rate once they run the numbers.
+Most experienced trade service owners switch to flat rate once they run the numbers across margin, close rate, callbacks, and owner pay.

 Here’s what those numbers actually look like, and when it makes sense to charge each way.